An updated and revised edition of my original bestselling memoir, Safety in Numbers, as well as a sequel to come

 August 2009 would change my life forever.
 I binged.
 After 7 years of controlling, resisting, and depriving myself of food, I gave in.
 It was the most exhilarating, wonderful, and scariest sensation I had ever experienced and I didn’t know how to stop.
 I was now 75 pounds and climbing.
 What I didn’t realize was that I had traded anorexia for bingeing.
 My disease took on an entirely new appearance even though it was the same inner demons driving it from the inside.
 As my body changed more quickly than I could comprehend, I found myself in a trance of disbelief.
 I shut myself in my house; embarrassed that someone I knew might see me looking so drastically different.
 I would only leave to buy food so that I could binge.
 By the middle of 2010, I had hit rock bottom again, but this time on the opposite side of the scale.
 A stranger is all the mirror would ever reveal to my eyes, but the scale confirmed my illusion and worst nightmare as the digital number 221 pounds flashed before me.
 Bulimia soon followed.

-After many years filled with restricting, over-exercising, binging, laxatives, colonics, hospitals, treatment centers, fat camps, psychiatric wards and hopelessness I present to you Safety in Numbers: From 56 to 221 Pounds, My Battle with Eating Disorders -A Memoir.
+After many years filled with restricting, over-exercising, binging, laxatives, colonics, hospitals, treatment centers, fat camps, mental health wards and hopelessness I present to you Safety in Numbers: My Battle with Eating Disorders -A Memoir.
 It is a real-time account of the chaos, depression, destruction of opportunities, obsessions, rituals, treatments, and family traumas.
 It shows my slippery slide into madness, and how I gave up my social life, school, horses and tennis talent… anything that would interfere with my need for control and isolation.
 I lived through dangerous extremes on both ends of the weight spectrum, and so have a unique perspective about the full range of the disease.